 Weight & Packability

-The lighter the gear, the more they need to leave out.
+The lighter the gear, the more they need to leave out to save the ounces.
 Some of these may seem like “nice to haves” but they can be a pretty big deal in certain circumstances.

-- Hood – There’s no point keeping everything besides your head dry.
-(If you’re going to be wearing a helmet then make sure the hood is helmet compatible.)
+- Hood – There’s no point keeping everything except your head dry.
+(If you’re going to be wearing a helmet then make sure the rain hood is helmet compatible and adjustable.)

-- Pockets – Most lightweight rain gear has very few pockets.
+- Pockets – An ultralight rain jacket will likely have very few pockets.
 Decide where and what you need to store and then decide if the absence of certain pockets is a big deal.
 If your jacket has pockets does it really matter that the pants don’t?

 - Vents – Vents are great for dumping heat and help combat the lack of breathability, but waterproof jackets with poorly sealed vents defeats the purpose.
 Make sure the vents have water-resistant zippers and storm flaps.

 - Pants Zippers – When it starts to rain you don’t want to have to take your shoes off to get your rain pants on.
 Zippers or velcro to make it easy to get pants on in a hurry.
 If you’re using larger boots then make sure you get full or ¾ zipper pants.

-Being prepared for rain during summer doesn’t have to mean taking along heavy, bulky gear.
-The jackets and pants above are some of the best lightweight rain gear available.
+Being prepared for rain in summer doesn’t have to mean taking along heavy, bulky gear.
+The jackets and pants above are some of the top packable waterproof gear available.

-Do remember that in order to be 100% waterproof, that means much less breathability is possible than, for example, with a softshell jacket.
+Remember that in order to be 100% waterproof, that means much less breathability is possible than, for example, with a softshell jacket.
 The fabrics used are different.

 The fact that they weigh so little and pack so compactly means that there’s really no reason to leave home without them.
-Even if the forecast is for nothing but sun I always trust my gear more than the weatherman.
+Even if the forecast is for nothing but sun I always trust my gear to keep me dry more than the weatherman.